ValorNaram/fosmbot/files/help.md

 `/privacypolicy`
   - Returns a notice about how we collect data.

+username substitution
+  - means, just reply a message written by a user you want to touch with that command

 **Me -  private chat only commands**
 `/demoteme`
   - Demote yourself to a user (level __user__).
 You loose your federation rights.